k2view-academy/K2View-Academy/articles/19_Broadway/actors/04_queue_actors.md

 The **Subscribe** Actor should always listen to the same topic.
 The **Publish** Actor can send messages to different topics thus the **topic** argument of the Actor can be overridden during the flow.
 **Subscribe** Actor can listen to multiple topics by using regex in the **topic** argument.

-Arguments not supported by the message provider can be left empty and be ignored.
-For example, the batch size is set by the **max_batch_records** input argument.
-This parameter is ignored by interfaces that do not support batches (such as JMS) which consider all batches to have a size of 1.

 The **transaction_mode** input argument on the **Publish** Actor determines how the Publisher handles transactions on supported interfaces (currently supported by Kafka interface only).